 The government must act now to help struggling parents, for families’ sake and for the sake of the next generation.
 It is true that the strain of this will lift if the schools return on 8th March.
 Education spending came in at 92.3 billion in 2019/20.
 Tax-paying self-employed parents traditionally find consolation in the thought that their payments to their Revenue are part of their contribution to the broader social contract.

 It goes without saying that the Covid-19 pandemic has radically altered that.
 The Treasury has been helped those affected in many instances, and his is to be applauded.
 But it is only right that we draw attention to the self-employed parent.

 But how might the situation be remedied?
 The reality is that this is an area which isn’t being sufficiently explored by the leading think tanks – a fact in itself symptomatic of an issue which has fallen through the cracks.

-Mark Morrin, Principal Research Consultant at Republica, said: ‘For years the self-employed have been encouraged to go that way, but when the crisis came they were ignored.’
+Mark Morrin, Principal Research Consultant at Respublica, said: ‘For years the self-employed have been encouraged to go that way, but when the crisis came they were ignored.’
 He added that this gap speaks to the fact that the Conservatives ‘used to be entrepreneurial under Thatcher,’ but that now ‘the Red Wall Tories don’t look at the world that way.
 There is a major piece of research to be done here.
 You might not admire Hungary and Poland for obvious reasons but they have more sophisticated approaches to family policy.
-Singapore is also mired ahead in this area.’
+Singapore is also miles ahead in this area.’

 Parents are tired of being called the ‘heroes of this crisis’ without having any recognition from the government about their contribution in stepping in for the state at this difficult time.
 And if you’re self-employed that lack of recognition may well go hand in hand without any recognition from where it would most help: the Treasury.